rdfiske17/languagelogger-app/README.md

 Before creating the APK make sure, that you configured the server address and your e-mail address as descriped above.

-* Download the `researchime.cert` file, which you generated in the server repo (you can use scp:
-`scp user@server:/conf/researchime.cert` <target_path>)
-* Paste the content of the file in `languagelogger-app/ResearchIME-Module/src/main/res/raw/research_crt.cert` This adds the servers certificate to the android app
+* Paste the content of your server's certificate into the file `languagelogger-app/ResearchIME-Module/src/main/res/raw/research_crt.cert`
+* Uncomment the certificate check in `RestClient` (the line starting with `client.setSslSocketFactory(...`)
 * Create a new certificate to sign the APK:
 `keytool -genkey -keyalg RSA -alias researchime -keystore keystore.jks -storepass researchime -keysize 2048`
 * Open Build -> Generate Signed APK, select generated `keystore.jks`, enter password and alias (researchime)